Leonardo-Boss/suckless-site/tools.suckless.org/sent/index.md

 Edit config.h to fit your needs then build again.

-	sent FILE1 [FILE2 ...]
+	sent FILE

-If one FILE equals `-`, stdin will be read.
+If FILE equals `-`, stdin will be read.
 Produce image slides by prepending a `@` in front of the filename as a single paragraph.
 Lines starting with `#` will be ignored.
 A `\` at the beginning of the line escapes `@` and `#`.
 A presentation file could look like this: